magdaszestak/Portfolio/README.md

 # About me

 Hi!
 I am seeking a junior manual tester position.
 I have been learning software testing for several months.
 I regularly acquire theoretical knowledge from ISTQB syllabus and practically test applications and websites designed to learn software testing.
+I am currently learning Python because I want to pursue a career in automated testing in the future.

 # Soft skills
   - Accuracy